john-/race_control/README.md

 Introduction
 ------------

-race_control is for monitoring automobile racing leaderboards and for control of radio scanners.
+race_control is for monitoring some automobile racing leaderboards and for control of radio scanners.

 Features
 --------

-* Screen scrapes leaderboards for from automobile racing series.
+* Screen scrapes leaderboards for some automobile racing series.
 This includes SCCA and ALMS.
 See config for full list
     * Highlights and announces change in position, driver changes, top speed, best lap
     * Auto mode to cycle through configured leaderboards and stop on session activity
 * Controls AOR8200 radio scanners as well as provides user interface to display current frequency as well as human readable descriptor (from leaderboard if there is match otherwise from frequency database)